What is Cloudy Pad ?

 cloudypad stop mypad

-AWS monthly cost estimations
+Monthly cost estimations

 Cloudy-Pad is free and open-source; however, charges may apply when using a Cloud provider.
 Typically billed resources: